MichaelDores/FinalProject/README.md

 -As a member of this website, I would like to help other users by marking the answer that was most relevant.

--As a user of this site, I would appreciate the ability to vote on the accuracy of answers to improve site integrity
+-As a user of this site, I would appreciate the ability to vote on the accuracy of answers to improve site integrity.

--As a user of this website, I would like to be able to identify the most accurate answers to questions, based on a voting system,
+-As a user of this website, I would like to be able to identify the most accurate answers to questions, based on a voting system.

 ##Epic